gregblt/NoSQLax/README.md

 module.exports = UserRepository;
 ```
+### 3. Business Logic with Services
-3. Build you business logic using the repository.
-For instance a UserService class.
+Implement your business logic using the repository.
+Here’s an example with a `UserService` class to manage user operations.
 ```
 const UserRepository = require('../repositories/UserRepository');